njpanderson/Citrus-for-Craft-2/README.md

 If either the admin socket or HTTP banning can be performed on the Varnish hosts, set this option to `true`.
 Otherwise use `false` and no banning related options will appear. **Important:** changing this option after ban bindings have been added can lead loss of binding settings.

 #### adminIP, adminPort & adminSecret
 If using the admin socket method for adding bans, the relevant details for the Varnish host IP, admin port and secret file (usually found in `/etc/varnish`) will need to be entered here.
-If one of these three options is omitted and `bansSupported` is `true`, Varnish Purge will fall back to the HTTP method for banning.
+If one of these three options is omitted and `bansSupported` is `true`, Citrus will fall back to the HTTP method for banning.

 #### banQueryHeader
 Defines the header to use for HTTP banning.
 See "Configuring Varnish" for more information.